Fishing for Leads – A Metaphor for Social Media Marketing for Lawyers

 It’s always nice to be recognized for your good works, so an occasional post about an award such as an AV rating from Martindale Hubbell or inclusion in Super Lawyers is OK.
 However, if you’re constantly bragging about your accomplishments and accolades instead of being social, then you’re going to alienate your followers and fans.

 A targeted strategy on Google Plus and other social media platforms doesn’t equal engagement with your followers and fans.
-Google eventually catches up to every “system” SEO enthusiasts engage in to “game” social media to boost their online rankings in Google’s search.
-If you grow your social media organically and naturally and authentically engage with your audience, then you’ll never have to worry about the next algorithm Google implements to penalize spammy online marketing efforts.
+Google eventually catches up to every “system” SEO enthusiasts engage into “game” social media to boost their online rankings in Google’s search.
+Suppose you grow your social media organically and naturally and authentically engage with your audience.
+In that case, you’ll never have to worry about the following algorithm Google implements to penalize spammy online marketing efforts.